RuBAN-GT/omniauth-bungie-oauth2/README.md

 ## Usage

+### Settings

-For full usage this gem You must create an application on [Bungie.net](https://www.bungie.net/en/application).
+For full usage this gem You must create an application with authentication access on [Bungie.net](https://www.bungie.net/en/application).

 After this, you can integrate this strategy with your application.
 (More about A Bungie OAuth2 you can read on [Help page](https://www.bungie.net/en/Help/Article/45481))